 EG Sheets Packaging

-Electro galvanizing process is applying a layer of zinc to the steel surface through electroplating.
-That is, running a current of electricity through a saline/zinc solution with a zinc anode and steel conductor.
-The purpose of electro-galvanizing is to protect against corrosion and prolong the service life of steel, and also increase its decorative appearance.
-Zinc is not easy to change in the dry air and it can form a kind of alkaline zinc carbonate film in a humid environment, which can protect the steel not being corroded.
-Even if the protective layer is broken, a micro battery formed between zinc and steel will make the steel substrate metal under protection.
+Electro galvanizing is a process that involves electroplating a layer of zinc onto the surface of steel.
+This is done by passing an electric current through a solution of zinc and saline, with a zinc anode and a steel conductor.
+Electro galvanizing aims to protect steel from corrosion, prolong its service life, and enhance its decorative appearance.
+Zinc has a high resistance to oxidation in dry air and in a humid environment, which provides protection against corrosion.
+When the protective layer is damaged, a micro battery is formed between the zinc and steel, which ensures that the steel substrate remains protected.
 The full cold galvanizing process is:

 Chemical degreasing→hot water washing→water washing→electrolytic degreasing→water washing→ acid pickling → rust cleaning →water washing→electro-galvanizing process→water washing→ passivation→hot water washing→drying→quality inspection→packaging for sale